 “I left mine at a motel a few weeks back.
 Never had a chance to get new ones.”

 “You’re gonna have to get some new ones!”
-Nick said.
+Jack said.
 “Winter’s barely even begun.”

 “Would you like to wear mine?”
-Nick offered.
+Jack offered.